UPPMAX/HPC-python/docs/day2/intro.rst

 Introduction
 ============

-..
-RB: Move 'Course learning outcomes' to index.rst
+.. admonition:: **For teachers: Learning outcomes for this day**

-.. admonition:: **Learning outcomes for this day**
+    :class: dropdown

     - You can find and load a Python package module
     - You can determine if a Python package is installed